-Moldovan authorities issue two important documents after the death of an individual and those are the Death Certificate and a separate Medical Certificate/Autopsy Report.
-The Embassy combines the information and prepares a Consular Report of Death Abroad, which is the equivalent of a U.S. Death Certificate for resolving legal matters in the United States.
+Moldovan authorities issue two important documents after the death of an individual.
+Those are the Death Certificate and a separate Medical Certificate/Autopsy Report.
+The Embassy combines this information and prepares a Consular Report of Death Abroad, which is equivalent to a U.S.-issued Death Certificate, valid for resolving legal matters in the United States.
 The Embassy will provide 20 copies of the Consular Report of Death Abroad to the decedent’s next-of-kin free of charge.
 Additional copies are provided for a fee.
 Please note that it will take four to eight weeks to receive the Consular Report of Death Abroad in the United States.
 The Embassy will also cancel the decedent’s U.S. passport and return it to the next-of-kin and report the death to the appropriate government agencies if the decedent was receiving federal benefits.

-For more information on the Consular Report of the Death of an American Abroad, and other services that a consular officer can help you with when a loved one passes away overseas, see the links below.
+For more information on the Consular Report of Death Abroad, and other services that a consular officer can help you with when a loved one passes away overseas, see the links below: